 Frequently Asked Questions

 The primary reason for tracking expenses is to ensure that we stick to the budget that we created.
-A budget is more of a pre-determined expenditure plan, where else an expense tracking worksheet is more of a progressive record – track as one spends.
+A budget is more of a pre-determined expenditure plan, where else an expense tracking template is more of a progressive record – track as one spends.

 Expenses can be broadly categorized into fixed, variable, and periodic expenses.
 Fixed expenses occur every month, and the amount paid rarely changes.
 Examples of fixed expenses include mortgage or rent, insurance payments, car payments, etc. periodic expenses are those that occur occasionally, and sometimes the consumer is aware or not aware of them, examples include property taxes, vehicle maintenance, membership fees, donations, etc. variable expenses fluctuate from month-to-month, and it is hard to be certain how much money they will take up.
 Examples of variable expenses include food, electricity, gas for a person’s car, electricity, water bills, etc.